 The Medical Staff Bylaws, Rules and Regulations, Policies and Procedures and SHC's Bylaws and Policies are compatible with each other and compliant with law and regulation.
 The Medical Staff complies with and enforces the Medical Staff's Bylaws, Rules and Regulations, and Policies and Procedures by taking action or by recommending action to the Board of Directors as appropriate and as provided for in these Bylaws.
 The Board of Directors upholds the Medical Staff's Bylaws, Rules and Regulations, and Policies and Procedures which it has approved.
 If there is a conflict between the Medical Staff's Bylaws and the Medical Staff's Rules and Regulations and/or the Medical Staff's Policies and Procedures, the Medical Staff's Bylaws will prevail.
+If there is a conflict between the Medical Staff's Rules and Regulations and the Medical Staff's Rules and Procedures, the Medical Staff's Bylaws will prevail.
+If there is a conflict between the Medical Staff's Rules and Regulations and the Medical Staff's Rules and Procedures, the Medical Staff's Bylaws will prevail.
 If there is a conflict between the Medical Staff's Rules and Regulations and the Medical Staff's Policies and Procedures, the Medical Staff's Rules and Regulations will prevail.

-ADOPTION AND AMENDMENT OF MEDICAL STAFF BYLAWS AND RULES AND 17.2 REGULATIONS
+17.2 ADOPTION AND AMENDMENT OF MEDICAL STAFF BYLAWS AND RULES AND REGULATIONS